 Older women are more physically active than older men.
 However, being sedentary has a more significant impact on women than men.
-A new study looking at the sitting habits of women over the age of 55 has found that the more time a woman sat, the more likely she was to be at risk for diabetes and heart disease.
+A new study looking at the sitting habits of women over the age of 55 has found that the more time a woman sat, the more likely she was to be at risk for [blood sugar concerns] and heart disease.
 The heightened risk was even more pronounced for women who were overweight.

 The women in the study were all postmenopausal and 63 years-old on average.
 Hispanic women in the group tended to sit for 8.5 hours a day, non-Hispanic women sat more than nine hours a day.
 Each additional hour that they sat per day increased their fasting blood sugar by six percent and their insulin resistance by more than seven percent.
 And each additional 15 minutes in one sitting period upped blood sugar by seven percent and insulin resistance by nine percent.